Remember Melanie Hutsell’s “Where’s my stuff!?” bit on SNL?

-I don't blame you if you skipped it, it was kind of long (the best part is at 4:12), but it takes me back to my first election to ever participate in, so I indulged.
+I don’t blame you if you skipped it, but it takes me back to my first election to ever participate in, so I indulged.

 Oh yeah, and I got stuff!
 I never win stuff.
 Actually, I never try to win stuff, but this last month I did and won four times.
 (One was for participation, but three were just for stalking blogs and commenting.)
 It so pays to lurk.

 It was the day after Halloween when I received it and found it would be a good read even without the patterns.
 But the patterns are great.

 There’s just a lot I didn’t know about the subject of ghosts.
 This sent me on some internet chases about Houdini’s Margery Box and some of the earliest photos of “ghosts” or ectoplasm as Teresa covers the development of ghost lore in Western culture.
 The way the lore changed due to the perceived audience and available technology to prove (or stage) it’s existence had never occurred to me.

 As a Protestant Christian who doesn’t believe in free roaming ghosts of the dead, I found it interesting that she notes the similarity between Hebrew doctrine and that of the Protestant reformation concerning ghosts, namely the fact that they don’t really mention them.
 (There is a very interesting quote by King James I here.)
 She suggests it was from the same doctrinal motivation to encourage monotheism.
 Since Protestant beliefs were based upon that of the Hebrews, I think it was the same; but personally, I think the mention they do make of the spirits inside of each person made for eternity, of the Holy Spirit, and of angelic beings could pretty much explain any ghost sitings.
 It also brought Jude 1:6 to my mind, where the proper domain of angelic beings is mentioned and how it had been breached.
 Of course, I still don’t get that thing about Samuel… but anyway, she got me thinking.